rcompos/kubespray-and-pray/README.md

 General requirements:

 * Control node where the Kubespray commands are run (i.e. laptop or jump host).
-* Virtual macXines running Ubuntu 16.04 (Minimum of one, but at least three are recommended).
+* Virtual machines running Ubuntu 16.04 (Minimum of one, but at least three are recommended).

 Kubespray requirements:
 https://github.com/kubernetes-incubator/kubespray